Select a language

 Individual exam sessions are a convenient alternative to Red Hat’s open enrollment exams that are delivered in classrooms.
-A professional proctor observes an examinee remotely as an exam is taken on a secured system in a testing center.
+A professional proctor observes an examinee remotely as an exam is taken on a secured system in a testing center or remotely.

 Classroom exams are monitored by a proctor and taken on preconfigured hardware at one of our testing facilities.
 You can also find out more about our ways to test as you choose the right method for you.

 How do I know if my Internet connection can support all training formats?